 Another popular type of sari is the Banarasi sari, which is hand woven in Banaras (also known as Varanasi).
 These saris became fashionable way back when the Moguls ruled India, and they exhibit patterns from this era.
 Banarasi saris are admired for their eye catching, colorful dyed silk fabric.
 Many feature designs of villages, flowers, and temples.

-Other well known types of saris include the bright tie-dyed Bandhani/Bandhej saris from Rajasthan and Gujarat, cotton Gadhwal saris with silk borders and pallu from Andhra Pradesh, and the gorgeous fine silk and gold woven Paithani saris with peacock design from Maharastra.
+Other well known types of saris include the bright tie-dyed Bandhani/Bandhej saris from Rajasthan and Gujarat, cotton Gadhwal saris with silk borders and pallu from Andhra Pradesh, Maheshwari saris from Madhya Pradesh, and the gorgeous fine silk and gold woven Paithani saris with peacock design from Maharashtra.

 A notable feature of most saris is the zari (gold thread) work in them.
 This fine gold thread is woven throughout the sari, but appears mostly on the borders and pallu.
 The zari itself traditionally comes from Surat, in the state of Gujurat.